 While Tlon does not currently sell or distribute Urbit IDs, there are still a few ways to get your own Urbit ID:

 - Getting an invitation from a friend

-- Purchasing an Urbit ID from a third party, such as urbit.live or OpenSea.
+- Purchasing an Urbit ID from a third party, such as urbit.live, OpenSea, or Urbit Marketplace.